QQKdeGit/traffic-observer/README.md

 #### HTTP Proxy

-The reason why Go is chosen as the development language of the HTTP Proxy is that Go has execution performance like C and near-perfect compilation speed.
+The reason why Go is chosen as the development language of the HTTP Proxy is that Go has C-like execution performance and near-perfect compilation speed.
 At the same time, its concurrency mechanisms make it easy to write programs that get the most out of multicore and networked machines, which almost perfectly meets the needs of the HTTP Proxy in Traffic Observer to send requests to Traffic Detector and process Prometheus requests at the same time.

 #### Traffic Detector